Speed Vs. Savings: Deciding Between Groupage and LCL for Time-Sensitive Cargo

 On the other hand, Less than Container Load (LCL) shipping may have higher costs as you’re not sharing the container space.
 Yet, it offers quicker transit times, as your cargo isn’t delayed by the consolidation process.
 This can be critical if you’re shipping time-sensitive goods.

-It’s also important to take into account the potential for damage.
+This too has to be taken into consideration the damage that can be done.
 Groupage can expose your cargo to more handling, increasing the risk.
 Conversely, LCL generally involves less handling, potentially reducing the risk.

 Therefore, your cost-benefit analysis should include the potential costs associated with damage or loss.